-Yet, as dynamic, widespread phenomena, these processes are challenging to capture with global context from the lower orbits that have dominated Mars orbiter missions, and nearly impossible to capture in the detail required if higher orbits are assumed (e.g., Areostationary).
-Our goal in this paper is to find a middle ground using a constellation of small orbiters collaborating at 200-400 km altitude.
-In this paper, we present initial feasibility studies of a constellation of small orbiters using medium-resolution cameras to track dust devils on the surface of Mars in real-time.
+As dynamic, widespread phenomena, these processes are not only challenging to capture within their global context from the lower orbits that have dominated Mars orbiter missions, but also nearly impossible to capture in the required detail if higher orbits are to be assumed (e.g., Areostationary).
+Our goal in this paper is to find a middle ground using a constellation of small orbiters collaborating in low Mars orbit.
+We present initial feasibility studies of a constellation of small orbiters using medium-resolution cameras to track dust devils on the surface of Mars in real-time.

 By using a combination of medium-resolution imagers, on board processing, and cross-platform cueing, the constellation will enable short and long time-scale studies of dust devil formation, propagation, and global distribution over seasonal weather variations.
-We take, as inspiration, the recent NASA study on a multi-satellite network (MOSAIC)1 for Mars.
+We take, as inspiration, the recent NASA study on a multi-satellite network $(MOSAIC)^1$ for Mars.

 We proceed as follows.
-We evaluate with a five satellite network.
-We assume that the five satellites were sufficiently small to be delivered as a secondary payload, perhaps on an ESPA ring accompanying a main mission.2 The satellites are assumed to have basic telemetry and commanding interfaces direct to Earth, but otherwise relay their data through the main mission platform.
+We evaluate with a five satellite network where we assume that the five satellites are sufficiently small enough to be delivered as a secondary payload, perhaps on an ESPA ring accompanying a main mission.
+The satellites are assumed to have basic telemetry and commanding interfaces direct to Earth, but otherwise relay their data through the main mission platform.
 We do not model the main satellite or nearby telecommunications relays, and simply assume there is "sufficient" capacity for this role.
-Note that MOSAIC1 does include such relays for their mission concept, and significant literature points to the need and high likelihood of such relays being deployed after the retirement of the Mars Reconnaissance Orbiter.^{3,4}
+Note that MOSAIC includes such relays for their mission concept, and significant literature points towards to the need and high likelihood of such relays being deployed after the retirement of the Mars Reconnaissance Orbiter.

-However, we do assume that the five satellites are equipped with communications arrays to communicate between members of the network.
+However, we do assume that the five satellites are equipped with telecom payloads to communicate among members of the network.
 The main use of this limited communication ability is to exchange information about the surface conditions between each observer and "cue" other members.
-There is precedent for this concept of operation.
-For instance, it resembles the "A-train" configura-
+There is a precedent for this concept of operation.
+For instance, it resembles the "A-train" configuration near Earth, but includes significantly more autonomy to cope with the long propagation delays between Earth and Mars.
+Similarly, it also closely resembles the "sensor network" configuration, in that cues are sent among members of the network to schedule follow-up observations.
+The total data volume exchanged over the network will be kept small so that communications is not the limiting factor of the design.